uprm-inso4101-2023-2024-s2/semester-project-rumaradoptionapp/README.md

 ## New Fix: Delete node_modules
    If still encountering problems, delete the whole node_modules file.
 Once deleted, go to the terminal and put:
          npm install
-      -This will install *you're* node_modules, so when committing changes, make sure you are not committing them.
+      -This will install *your* node_modules, so when committing changes, make sure you are not committing them.

    After it all downloads, put in the terminal:
           npm run start